vmleon/OracleATPGettingStarted/lab500/README.md

 # Lab 500: JAVA App Using ATP

-Learn how to build a linux Java application server and connect it to an Oracle Autonomous database.
+Learn how to build a Linux Java application server and connect it to an Oracle Autonomous database.

 ## Before you start